porsmbao/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?
-1. Make a time series plot of the 5-minute interval and the average number of steps taken, averaged across all days
+1. Make a time series plot of the 5-minute interval and the average number of steps taken, averaged across all days.

 ```r
 interval_ave <- tapply(dt$steps, dt$interval, mean, na.rm = T)